mgregory22/Organizer/README.md

 # Priorities

-Primarily an experiment in TDD (or quasi-TDD as the case may be) and C#.
+Primarily an exploraton in C#, program design and TDD.

 This is going to be a command-line hierarchical task list and priority organizer.